jamienorthman/interactive-rating-component-main/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML
-- CSS Grid
+- CSS
-- Vanilla JS
+- Javascript

+I used 'click' event listeners to create interactivity and the forEach() method for recording the ratings.

 ## Author
+Miko Jeffries

 - Frontend Mentor - [@jamienorthman](https://www.frontendmentor.io/profile/jamienorthman)

-## Acknowledgments

-The JS needed some eventListeners but I wasn't sure how to code this exactly but I found a tutorial from TsbSankara on Youtube that explained it well.
-The JS is minimal and also easy for me to understand.
-I also took from this tutorial, the "hidden" class for the Thank-you card.
-I'm looking forward to building more projects and becoming more confident using JS on my own.